CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Calculation process and Analysis of CP asymmetry

+The $\rho^0$ meson decays into the pair of $\pi^+\pi^-$ mesons through $\phi$ meson resonance, the amplitude of the three-body decay shown diagram (e) of Fig. 1 is as follows:

+The $\rho^0$ meson decays into the pair of $\pi^+\pi^-$ mesons through $\omega$ meson resonance, the amplitude of the three-body decay shown diagram (h) of Fig. 1 is as follows:

 In Fig. 4, the observed behavior of the CP asymmetry in the $B_u^- \rightarrow \pi^+\pi^-K^-$ decay process provides valuable insights into the dynamics of this decay channel.
 As we approach the resonance range of $\omega$, a significant change in the CP asymmetry is evident, reaching a peak value of $70\%$.
 This suggests that there is a strong influence from the $\omega$ resonance on the decay process.
 On the other hand, when we consider the resonance range of $\phi$, only slight variations in CP asymmetry are observed.
 This can be attributed to several factors.
-It should be noted that for the specific decay process $B_u^- \rightarrow (\phi\rightarrow\pi^+\pi^-) K^-$, which involves penguin diagram contribution exclusively, its overall amplitude is further diminished due to interference from $\phi-\rho$ mixing resonance.
-This interference effect leads to a reduction in observable changes in CP asymmetry near the resonance range of $\phi$.
+It is worth noting that the specific decay process $B_u^- \rightarrow (\phi\rightarrow\pi^+\pi^-) K^-$ experiences a further reduction in its overall amplitude due to interference from $\phi-\rho$ mixing resonance.
+This interference effect leads to a decrease in observable changes in CP asymmetry within the resonance range of $\phi$.